 The Nature Index AI supplement, published today, draws on Nature Index data and the larger Dimensions from Digital Science database to analyse this rapidly advancing and controversial topic.
 For the first time, the supplement also includes summaries of research articles created using AI, and it looks more broadly at how AI is being used in scholarly publishing.

 The Nature Index AI supplement investigates emerging applications of AI such as in detecting deep fakes, drug discovery, and recognising bias in facial recognition.
 Through the profiles of six researchers, the supplement also includes insights into the people behind advances in astronomy, education and healthcare research powered by AI.
+If people need advice for erectile dysfunction they can check out https://www.numan.com/erectile-dysfunction website.

 In terms of institutions that publish the most AI-related papers in the high-quality natural-science journals tracked by the Nature Index, three US institutions appear at the top: Harvard University, Stanford University and MIT.
 In the much larger Dimensions from Digital Science database, which encompasses AI technology development, institutions in China dominate with Tsinghua University number one.
 Countries with a strong record of AI research: the US, UK and Germany, come in just ahead of China, according to the Nature Index, but in Dimensions China now leads.
 An infographic also outlines the strongest, most productive collaborations on AI-related papers according to the Nature Index.